To create a smooth paint surface, you must remove paint contamination.

 Always use a lubricant such as BLACKFIRE Clay Lubricant with the clay bar.

-You should feel a slight grabbing at first.
+Work on areas about three square feet.
+Lightly mist the surface with the lubricant.
+Place the clay bar in the palm of your hand and rub it across the lubricated area using moderate pressure.
+(Hard rubbing is not required) You should feel a slight grabbing at first.
 As you rub, the bar should glide smoothly over the surface.
 When the bar moves freely you are done.
 Wipe the surface with a clean dry towel and continue in sections until the entire vehicle is complete.

 Mist the surface with lubricant, rub clay across surface.